ChaseLittlepaws/digital-garden/_notes/Meta - Research Questions.md

 - How can critical thinking skills be developed and applied in everyday life to improve decision-making and problem-solving?

 ## Christian Faith & Values
-This includes questions related to navigating the intersection of Christian beliefs and practices with various aspects of life, such as mental health, ethical non-monogamy, social justice, and emerging technologies.
+This includes questions related to navigating the intersection of Christian beliefs and practices with various aspects of life, such as mental health, ethical non-monogamy, and social justice.
 -  How can critical thinking and reasoning be applied to the study of the Bible and Christian theology, and how can they help to address biases and prejudices in religious discourse?
 - How can individuals and communities reconcile their Christian faith with their own sexual desires, fantasies, and interests, and how can this be reconciled with Christian teachings on love, respect, and dignity?
 - How can individuals and communities address the potential tension between Christian teachings on sex and sexuality and the practices and values of ethical non-monogamy, sex positivity, and kink?